 Long-lived assets, which include property, plant and equipment ("PP&E"), definite-lived intangibles and operating lease assets, comprise a significant amount of our assets.
-The carrying value of our long-lived assets at December 31, 2022 and 2021 was approximately \$1.5 billion and \$1.8 billion, respectively.
-The cost of the long-lived assets is then amortized over its expected useful life.
+The carrying value of our long-lived assets at December 31, 2023 and December 31, 2022 was approximately \$1.5 billion.
+The cost of the long-lived assets is then amortized over its expected useful life or their respective lease terms, if applicable.
 A change in the estimated useful lives of our long-lived assets would have an impact on our results of operations.
-We estimate the useful lives of our long-lived asset groups as follows:
+We estimate the useful lives of our long-lived assets over their respective lease terms, if applicable, or as follows:

-Asset Category Estimated Useful Lives
+Assets Estimated Useful Lives

-Buildings and Leasehold improvements 10 - 40 years or lease term
+Buildings and Leasehold improvements 10 - 40 years

-Rental and Service Equipment 3 - 10 years
+Rental and Service Equipment 3-10 years

 Machinery and Other 2 - 12 years

-Intangible Assets 5 - 10 years
+Intangible Assets 5-10 years